The Importance of the Author–Editor Connection

 Packagers will be the right choice for some authors.
 The main benefit is that all the services you need to produce your files for self-publishing are all in one place.
 If you like the look of the packager and their fees fit your budget, go for it.

-But the main drawback is that you don’t get to choose who you’ll be working with.
+But the main drawback is that the author doesn’t get to choose who they’ll be working with.

-Not all packagers offer this level of editorial feedback, and even if they did, you’d still be unlikely to be able to choose who will be giving you this feedback.
+Not all packagers offer this level of editorial feedback, and even if they did, it’s still unlikely the author will be able to choose who will be providing this feedback.

 The ideal editorial method (in my view)

-My longest-standing client has worked with me on more than ten novels, and we always do two rounds of his books – a first round where I provide creative feedback, and a second round refining the sentences once he’s revised the manuscript.
-This is my favourite way to work with an author because it truly results in a better book – and my author agrees!
+My longest-standing client worked with me on more than ten novels, and we always did two rounds of his books – a first round where I provided creative feedback, and a second round refining the sentences once he’d revised the manuscript.

-But even if you don’t want (or your budget doesn’t stretch to) two rounds of editing, I believe it’s extremely beneficial to work with an editor who connects creatively and emotionally with your work – even if they are ‘just’ providing a copy-edit.
+But even if an author doesn’t want (or their budget doesn’t stretch to) two rounds of editing, I believe it’s extremely beneficial for authors to work with editors who connect creatively and emotionally with their work.

 Why connection matters

-Novel-writing is inherently creative, and a nuanced application of grammar, punctuation and syntax is required to keep your voice, style and creative intentions intact – or enhance them.
+Novel-writing is inherently creative, and a nuanced application of grammar, punctuation and syntax is required to keep an author’s voice, style and creative intentions intact – or enhance them.

-When an editor ‘gets’ what you’re doing as an author, they’re more likely to spot plot holes, inconsistencies, unintended subtext, slips in voice …
+When you ‘get’ what an author is doing, you’re more likely to spot plot holes, inconsistencies, unintended subtext, slips in voice …

-And they’ll be able to offer creative solutions that feel true to your book.
+And you’ll be able to offer creative solutions that feel true to the author’s book.

-If an editor doesn’t creatively and emotionally connect with your work, you’ll be missing out on these benefits at best.
-At worst, the edits will damage your voice and alter your meaning.
+If you don’t creatively and emotionally connect with an author’s work, the author will be missing out on these benefits at best.
+At worst, you’ll damage the author’s voice and alter their meaning.

 Something as small and seemingly inconspicuous as a comma can change the meaning or rhythm of a sentence, depending on where it’s placed.
-Trusting that your copy-editors knows and respects this is a big deal, in my view.
+It’s important that authors trust that you know and respect this.

 Choosing each other

-This is why I only quote for about half the enquiries that come my way, and why I ask a lot of questions about an author’s manuscript and their goals upfront, and why I ask to see a sample of the manuscript too.
+This is why I only quoted for about half the enquiries that came my way during my career, and why I asked a lot of questions about an author’s manuscript and their goals upfront, and why I asked to see a sample of the manuscript too.

-I need all this to get a sense of whether I’d be the best editor for you – whether I feel a connection to your work.
+I needed all this to get a sense of whether I’d be the best editor for that author – whether I felt a connection to their work.

 Not all editors are quite as discerning about who they work with, and that’s fine.

-Personally, I want to feel just as invested in a manuscript as the author I’m working with.
-And I like to think my editorial feedback is on the creative, nuanced side of the spectrum rather than the lighter, mechanical side.
+Personally, I wanted to feel just as invested in a manuscript as the author I was working with.
+And I like to think my editorial feedback was on the creative, nuanced side of the spectrum rather than the lighter, mechanical side.

-In this way, my authors get something valuable from working with me as opposed to any other editor.
+In this way, my authors got something valuable from working with me as opposed to any other editor.